SitecoreSandbox/excel-transfer-utility/README.md

 Import requirements are as follows:

 1. Microsoft Excel 97-2003 files only (Convert newer files to 97-2003 before uploading)
-2. Headers are in the first column of the spreadsheet
+2. Headers are in the first row of the spreadsheet
+3. Item names are in the first column of the spreadsheet

 INSTALLATION: